 Is It Safe for Dogs to Lick You?

 It's usually relatively harmless to let your dog lick you.
 However, don't believe the old myth that dogs' mouths are cleaner than humans' mouths.
 Dogs' mouths contain a lot of natural bacteria, which is part of the reason dog bites are so dangerous.
 However, this bacteria probably won't cause harm unless it gets into an open wound.
 But hey, you might just think it's gross.
 And that's okay.

 How to Get Your Dog to Stop Licking You

+You might think dog kisses are disgusting.
 Or, you might just feel like enough is enough.
-Getting your dog to stop licking you (and others) is usually a matter of denying attention when he does it.
-Stop touching your dog or looking at him.
+Getting your dog to stop licking you (and others) is usually a matter of denying attention when it does it.
+Stop touching your dog or looking at it.
 Turn your head away.
 Get up and walk away if you need to.
-As soon as the licking stops, reward him with attention, affection, or even treats.
-In time, your dog will usually get the point: licking is an undesired behavior.
+As soon as the licking stops, reward it with attention, affection, or even treats.
+In time, your dog will usually get the point, that licking is undesired behavior.

 If you want the occasional gentle kiss from your dog, you can train your dog by attaching a word or phrase such as "kiss" or "gimme sugar" to the behavior.
 Reward the gentle kiss, say on the cheek or chin (or maybe just your hand depending on your preferences).
 Then deny attention if the licking it gets out of hand.
 If you need help with this and other training, consider hiring a dog trainer.

 Compulsive Disorders in Dogs.
 VCA Animal Hospital.

 Steimer T. Animal models of anxiety disorders in rats and mice: some conceptual issues.
 Dialogues Clin Neurosci.
 2011;13(4):495-506. doi:10.31887/DCNS.2011.13.4/tsteimer

 How Do People Get Infected with Capnocytophaga?
 Centers for Disease Control and Prevention.